Award recipients

 For her services to the Borough as a longstanding contributor to education as a teacher and governor, forming and Chairing the Nuneaton Muslim Women’s Group, Chairing the Local Ethnic Minority Advisory Council, and Trustee of Warwickshire Race Equality Partnership.

-Nuneaton and Bedworth Order of Merit
+Nuneaton and Bedworth Award of Merit

 David Harris Snr